hausermsarah/MART-341/week 3/README.md

 1. I am coding a video game with some friends in a team of 8!
 2. Play wordle
 3. I understand coding pretty well!
 I take classes on it in my free time
+4. I made a moving gif this time!

 ![Moving Circle](https://i.pinimg.com/originals/8e/e1/bd/8ee1bd30ead033e3f38cdcad019e3263.gif)